-Retouch Clothing & Fabric Like A Pro: Hacks and Techniques
+Retouch Clothing & Fabric Photography Like A Pro: Editing Hacks and Techniques

 When you capture a stunning image, the last thing you want is for wrinkles, fabric distortions, or lint to steal the spotlight.
-And unless you have a professional stylist carefully adjusting every fold between shots, chances are, you’ll be left fixing imperfections in post-production.
+Even if you have a professional stylist carefully adjusting every fold between shots, chances are, you’ll be left fixing imperfections in post-production.
 Even the best photographers face this challenge.

 Clothing retouching is a specialized art that demands precision, subtlety, and an understanding of how fabrics behave both on and off-camera.